Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 Based on the PHRED quality scores (see above for a reminder) we can see that the quality score of the bases in this read are between 1-10, which is lower than the Illumina sequencing above.

-Instead of using FastQC we will use a program called [NanoPlot](https://github.com/wdecoster/NanoPlot), which is preinstalled on the instance, to create some plots for the whole sequencing file.
+Instead of using FastQC we will use a program called [NanoPlot](https://github.com/wdecoster/NanoPlot), which is installed on the instance, to create some plots for the whole sequencing file.
 NanoPlot is specially built for Nanopore sequences.

 >## Other programs for Nanopore QC
 >Another popular program for QC of Nanopore reads is [PycoQC](https://github.com/a-slide/pycoQC).
 >
->Along with producing similar plots to NanoPlot, PycoQC will also give you information about the overall Nanopore sequencing run.
+> It produces similar plots to NanoPlot but will also give you information about the overall Nanopore sequencing run.
 In order to generate these, PycoQC uses a `sequencing summary` file generated by the Nanopore sequencer (e.g. MiniION or PromethION).
 >
->This file isn't avaiable for the sub-setted dataset we're using which is why we've used NanoPlot instead.
-PycoQC have example output files available online such as [Guppy-2.1.3_basecall-1D_DNA_barcode.html](https://a-slide.github.io/pycoQC/pycoQC/results/Guppy-2.1.3_basecall-1D_DNA_barcode.html), if you would like to see how the output differs.
+> We are using NanoPlot because the `sequencing summary` that PycoQC needs is not avaiable for this dataset.
+You can see   example output files from PycoQC here: [Guppy-2.1.3_basecall-1D_DNA_barcode.html](https://a-slide.github.io/pycoQC/pycoQC/results/Guppy-2.1.3_basecall-1D_DNA_barcode.html).
 {: .callout}

 We first need to navigate to the `qc` directory we made earlier `cs_course/analysis/qc`.